-The rubrics on the following pages are what we look at in English 1301, and the skills you learn in the course contribute to them.
+The rubrics on the following pages are what we look at in English 1301, and the skills you learn in this course contribute to them.
 As you move through college and into your professional career, these are skills you should continue working on.

 Remember that these rubrics represent learning over years, not simply semesters.
-Take a look at the beginning levels and the end goal, then as you move though courses and professional opportunities that involve these topics, do a check now and then to think about where you are and how you can improve.
+Take a look at the beginning levels and the end goal, then as you move though courses and professional opportunities that involve these topics, do a check now and then to think about where you are, how the classes you're taking build on and add to your skills, and how you can improve.